 Managing home care agencies — expectations, quality, and turnover

-What made it worse was that I realized I didn't actually know what I was supposed to expect.
+What made it worse was the realization that I didn't actually know what I was supposed to expect.
 Had I hired a caregiver or a nurse?
 Was the agency responsible for replacing them, or was that my problem?
 When I called to ask questions, I got transferred twice and ended up apologizing for being a bother.
 By the time someone called me back, I'd already started panicking about whether my mother was getting the right level of care at all.

 Home care feels different from other services you hire because you're not just getting someone to do a job.
 You're inviting them into your parent's most intimate space.
 You're asking them to see your parent at their most vulnerable and to show up with competence and kindness.
 That's not something you can get right just by finding a lower price or calling the first agency in your list.